 Training: Surprisingly Comprehensive

 The database of structured workouts and training plans pleasantly surprised me.
-Depending on your goals, you can choose the workout, workout collection, or structured plan to maximize the effectiveness.
+Depending on your goals, you can choose a workout, a workout collection, or a structured plan to maximize effectiveness.

 In addition, the app includes a workout builder where you can create your own workouts and even do group workouts with people you connect with.

-These workouts are probably not on the level of TrainerRoad, which can adjust the difficulty based on your past activities, but they were created by professional (World Tour) coaches.
+These workouts are probably not on the level of TrainerRoad, which can adjust the difficulty based on your past activities and form, but they were created by professional (World Tour) coaches.

 In the last picture on the top left, you can also see that I have completed 1 interval out of 15, even though I am already entering the 6th interval.
-These shortcomings are fundamental, but at least you can train using MyWhoosh for free.
+These shortcomings are fundamental, but at least you can train for free using MyWhoosh.

 User Friendliness and Connectivity